Male Elf Names

 What makes a good male elf name?

 A strong male elf name typically blends flowing vowel sounds with sharp consonants to convey both grace and strength.
-Many searches for elf names male are really looking for names that sound heroic without losing that classic elven musicality.
+Many searches for male elf names or elf names male are really looking for names that sound heroic without losing that classic elven musicality.
 Names ending in '-el', '-or', '-as', or '-dor' carry a classic elven feel, while prefixes like 'Ar-', 'Cal-', or 'Gil-' evoke nobility and light.

 Are male and female elf names different?